Barbara Rae-Venter: Golden State Killer

-Paul Holes, an inspector who had been working on the Golden State Killer case for decades, initially contacted Rae-Venter in March 2017 for her assistance in using genealogy to search for new leads in the case.
+Paul Holes, a forensic investigator, who had been working on the Golden State Killer case for decades, initially contacted Rae-Venter in March 2017 for her assistance in using genealogy to search for new leads in the case.
 In October 2017, Rae-Venter was contributing to the team attempting to identify the killer.
 Rae-Venter utilized GEDmatch, Family Tree DNA, and MyHeritage and provided structure to the team's genetic search efforts.
 The team isolated a DNA sample from a Golden State Killer crime scene to create a DNA profile that could be uploaded to the genealogy databases, which produced positive matches to several distant relatives, and from these Rae-Venter was able to build a family tree using traditional family research techniques.
 By identifying relatives of the killer, investigators could first work back to find a common ancestor, and then work forward to identify all members of the family's younger generations.
 Once all the members of a family had been identified, investigators could then start eliminating individuals who were not suspects.
 In the case of the Golden State Killer, the team needed to go back to great-great-great grandparents before starting to work forward.
 Multiple family trees needed to be constructed.
 This information was combined with predictions about ethnicity and physical appearance to narrow down the suspect list.
 Multiple pieces of evidence started to converge when the genetic profiles were considered, including the possibility that the suspect had Italian heritage.
 After the suspect had been identified, new DNA samples were collected from the suspect surreptitiously and tested against crime scene samples.
 The suspect's samples matched those from the killer, confirming his identity.
 Joseph DeAngelo was arrested on April 24, 2018.

 In the immediate aftermath of the arrest, Rae-Venter chose not to be publicly identified, out of fears for her personal safety.
 Several months after the arrest of the Golden State Killer, Rae-Venter allowed Holes to identify her publicly.
 The intervening months had seen increased interest in genetic genealogy, and additional people had been identified in the field.
 After her role in the Golden State Killer case became well-known, Rae-Venter was approached to assist in at least 50 unsolved cases, including homicides and unidentified victims.